Neural Architecture Search by Estimation of Network Structure Distributions: Related Work

 The resurgence of interest for architecture optimization started in 2016, after the introduction of reinforcement learning driven Neural Architecture Search (NAS) in \cite{Zoph2016}.
 An LSTM-based recurrent neural network (a controller) is trained to output sequences of tokens (symbols), which correspond to specific values of convolutional layers' parameters, such as filter size, count, and stride.
 The resulting neural network can be trained and evaluated.
 The controller can then be updated by the REINFORCE rule to maximize the expected accuracy of the generated networks.
 The major weakness of NAS is the computational cost of over 22000 GPU days on a standard CIFAR-10 image classification dataset.
 The follow-up work NAS-Net \cite{Zoph2017} represents the target network as a predefined sequence of repeating elements, known as \emph{cells}.
 Each cell type shares the same internal structure, which is optimized in a graph form and can contain different convolution and pooling operations.
 During the search process, the total number of cells in the network is reduced to speed up computation, while the final discovered architecture is evaluated in a full-length sequence.
-Such a reduction of the design space has proven effective in guiding the search, thus boosting the accuracy and reducing the running time to 2000 GPU days, and has since been used in other works.
+Such a reduction of the design space has proven effective in guiding the search, thus boosting the accuracy and reducing the running time to 2000 GPU days, and has since been used in other works, despite the limitations of the representation.
 Efficient NAS, or ENAS \cite{Pham2018a}, achieves further speed-up (to less than 16 GPU hours) at the cost of some accuracy loss.
 It utilizes \emph{weight sharing}, where the convolutional filter weights are identical between the cells and depend only on the position of the corresponding edge in the structural graph.
 Thus, training from scratch (which was necessary for the network evaluation) is no longer needed, and the tensor of shared weights can be finetuned via gradient updates in-between controller updates.
+While weight sharing technique allows for significant reduction in computations, it also tends to distort the performance ranking of intermediate candidate networks, leading to potentially inferior models being chosen \cite{Sciuto2019}.